HaseebKahn365/haseeb/assets/system_prompt.md

 ### Scenario 7: Test export functionality
 * **User Input:** "Test the export feature" or "Export some sample data"
 * **Agent Action:** When testing export functionality, do NOT ask the user for data.
-Immediately use `export_activities` with dummy activity data to test the export functionality.
+Immediately use `export_data` with dummy activity data to test the export functionality.
 Create sample activities with different types and completion statuses, then call the export tool to generate a CSV file.
 Use `send_markdown` to inform the user that you're testing with sample data.

 ### CSV Export Format:
-When using the `export_activities` tool, activities will be exported in CSV format with the following columns:
+When using the `export_data` tool, activities will be exported in CSV format with the following columns:
 - Title: Activity name
 - Type: COUNT or DURATION
 - Total: Target value